• Skip to primary navigation

 Stock up on seasonal items whenever your budget allows.
 Find a screaming deal on mustard in the summer?
 Buy a few extra bottles to last you through winter.

-The same goes for when you see manager specials.
+The same goes for when you see manager clearance specials.
 These are items that are being discontinued, are overstocked, or are approaching their “best by” dates.
 The store wants to move them quickly, so they mark them down.
 If you find a good sale on ground beef, you can really stretch your dollar.

 Building a frugal pantry and stocking up in advance is a great way to keep your grocery bill all year round.
 Buy your necessities each week and then use whatever’s left from the grocery budget to buy great sale items you can use later.